ku-dml/mol-infer/Acyclic/Module_1/Readme.md

 This program uses SDF (Structure Data File), a standard format, for input.
-See the official definition http://help.accelrysonline.com/ulm/onelab/1.0/content/ulm_pdfs/direct/reference/ctfileformats2016.pdf for detail. or, e.g., https://www.chem-station.com/blog/2012/04/sdf.html for an explanation in Japanese.
+See the official definition http://help.accelrysonline.com/ulm/onelab/1.0/content/ulm_pdfs/direct/reference/ctfileformats2016.pdf for detail.
+Or, https://www.chem-station.com/blog/2012/04/sdf.html for an explanation in Japanese.
 A sample (sample1.sdf) is attached in this module whose detail can be found from https://pubchem.ncbi.nlm.nih.gov/compound/128703.

 ## FV format